Pixboost/website-hugo-theme/site/content/blog/png-optimisation/index.md

 > * Work your way through the list until you have accounted for half the pixels in the image.
 > * If #pixels >>> #colors then it's cartoon like.

-That was a good starting point, so we implemented the algorithm above, but got mixed results.
-The original approach intended to work on cartoon images, however we would also want to include illustrations which has more colors and could be a bit more complicated than drawings.
+That was a good starting point, so we implemented the algorithm, but got mixed results.
+The original approach intended to work on cartoon images, however we would also want to include illustrations which have more colors and could be more complex than drawings.

-But we thought that idea of looking at 50% of the image is the right direction, but the stat we use to make the decision should be different.
-After several hours of digging dipper and looking at numbers we figured that instead of comparing number of pixels to number of colors it's better to compare a ratio of number of colors needed for 50% of an image to total number of colors.
-So, the first version looked like this:
+However, it felt that idea of looking at 50% of the image is the step into the right direction, but the stat we make the decision on doesn't behave exactly as we wish.
+After several hours of digging dipper and looking at numbers we figured that instead of comparing number of pixels to number of colors it would be better to compare the ratio of number of colors needed for 50% divided by total number of colors.
+Here is the first implementation:

 ```go
 func isIllustration(img []byte) (bool, error) {